mjain72/brainwave/README.md

  Detection and visualization of brainwaves using Python, D3 and Bootstrap
  ________________________________________________________________________

-This code allows you to use TGAM Brainwave sensor and visualize the data using python and D3.
+This code allows you to use TGAM Brainwave sensor and visualize the data using python, D3 and Bootstrap.

 To execute the python code use the following command: